fmalee/symfony-docs-cn/bundles/best_practices.rst

     $container->getParameter('acme_blog.author.email');

-Even if this mechanism is simple enough, you should consider using the more advanced :doc:`semantic bundle configuration </bundles/configuration>`.
+While this mechanism requires the least effort, you should consider using the more advanced :doc:`semantic bundle configuration </bundles/configuration>` to make your configuration more robust.

 Versioning
 ----------